 Become a Publisher, Not A Consumer

-Maybe you, like me, use social media to share content from your blog, or as a work tool to promote your services and engage with your audience.
-In that case, I would recommend you to use apps like Buffer or Hootsuite to publish content.
+If you positively need to use social media to share content from your blog, or as a work tool to promote your services and engage with your audience, I would recommend you to use apps like Buffer or Hootsuite to publish content.
 That way, you will avoid the procrastination vicious circle that happens when you enter Twitter to share your last post and find yourself 30 minutes later discussing about bitcoin cakes with a guy named @cryptonerd2012.

 If completely quitting social media is not an option for you, become a publisher.
 Stop being a consumer.